-Using LLMs as Machine Translators
+Using LLMs as a Translator

 Introduction